nymtech/nym/documentation/operators/src/nodes/configuration.md

 #### Following steps for Nym nodes running as `systemd` service

-Once your init file is save follow these steps:
+Once your `init` file is saved follow these steps:

 1. Reload systemctl to pickup the new unit file
 ```sh